 - Lookup Functions

-Going further than a VLOOKUP.
+Going further than a VLOOKUP / XLOOKUP.
 Nesting Lookup functions with COLUMN or MATCH and using close match.

 Quick ways to nest an INDEX and MATCH function as an alternative to LOOKUPs

 Staggering start dates, and manipulating cashflows with OFFSET

 Pros and cons of using array formulas and their use in financial modelling, including the dynamic array formulas in Excel 365.
 Using TRANSPOSE.

 Use of form controls such as spin buttons and combo boxes

 - How long should a formula be?